Pushkar952/Next-typescript-graphql-boilerplate/README.md

 <img src="public/assets/images/banner.png" width="100%" alt="Banner">

-This boilerplate is made for those who want to start a new project using typescript, Apollo, Graphql, Redux, etc., which are often used in real-world projects along with Next.js.
+This boilerplate is made for those who want to start a new project using typescript, Graphql, Redux, etc., which are often used in real-world projects along with Next.js.

 ## Features